-In August 2013, Sangamo and its wholly-owned subsidiary CG Acquisition Sub, Inc., a Delaware corporation, entered into an Agreement and Plan of Merger (the Merger Agreement) with Ceregene, and a stockholders' representative.
-Pursuant to the Merger Agreement, the Company acquired all outstanding shares of Ceregene, a privately held biotechnology company focused on the development of AAV gene therapies.
-The acquired assets include all of Ceregene's therapeutic programs, including CERE-110 for the treatment of AD, which is currently in a Phase 2 clinical trial.
-In addition to the clinical assets acquired, the Company acquired certain intellectual property rights relating to the manufacturing of AAV, and certain toxicology data and safety and efficacy data from Ceregene's human clinical trials, which will be used in the preparation and filing of IND applications for Sangamo's in vivo ZFP Therapeutics, particularly those that target the brain.
+In August 2013, Sangamo acquired all the outstanding shares of Ceregene, a privately held biotechnology company focused on the development of AAV gene therapies.
+The acquired assets included certain intellectual property rights relating to manufacturing of AAV, and toxicology and data from Ceregene's human clinical trials.
 The acquisition closed in October 2013 (the Closing Date).

-Under the Merger Agreement, the aggregate consideration transferred or transferable by Sangamo to former Ceregene stockholders at closing consisted of 100,000 shares of Sangamo common stock, with an approximate fair value of \$1.2 million on the Closing Date.
-In addition, Sangamo may be required to make contingent earn-out payments (the Earn-Out Payments) to the stockholders of Ceregene if Sangamo develops and commercializes Ceregene's AAV gene therapies.
+The aggregate consideration transferred or transferable by Sangamo to former Ceregene stockholders at closing consisted of 100,000 shares of Sangamo common stock, with an approximate fair value of \$1.2 million and a contingent earn-out of \$1.5 million on the Closing Date.
+The \$1.8 million fair value of the contingent earn-out liability was reduced to zero in March 2015 upon Sangamo's decision not to pursue development of Ceregene's technology.